-Courses offered through Extended Learning follow the same dates/deadlines as Admissions and Records.
-You can view the Admissions and Records calendar at http://calendar.wvu.edu/listview.php.
+Courses offered through WVU Online and Extended Campus follow the same dates/deadlines as Office of the University Registrar.
+You can view the Office of the University Registrar calendar at http://registrar.wvu.edu/.

 If you are teaching a course that requires students obtain departmental approval in order to register, please review the policy in order to follow the proper procedures.

 Policies and procedures relating to appeals of academic penalties shall be governed by due process under 6.3 at http://undergraduateacademicaffairs.wvu.edu/university-policies/grade-appeals

 The refund schedule, determined by the Higher Education Policy Commission, is available on the WVU Student Accounts website.

 Students begin registering for their WVU Online/Extended Campus courses according to the pre-registration deadlines established by the WVU Office of the University Registrar (OUR).

 Courses requiring approval will be designated with instructions to contact WVU Online/Extended Campus via phone or by submitting an online request form.
 Review the departmental approval procedure at http://online.wvu.edu/Faculty/CourseAdministration/policies.php to be sure approvals are processed properly.

 WVU Online/Extended Campus processes approvals according to deadlines established by the WVU Office of the University Registrar.
 Late registration approval is required from the Assistant or Associate Dean of the student’s college in order to process their registration.

 Students with account holds cannot be processed under any circumstances.
 Students must contact the office who placed the hold on their account and have it lifted prior to registration being processed.